kibertoad/nockback-harder/README.md

 NockbackExecutionConfig parameters:

 * passthroughLocalCall?: boolean -> override for helper-wide passthrough parameter.
+* passthroughPortWhitelist? number[] -> enable creating and replaying mocks for local calls on specific ports.
 * doNotOverwrite?: boolean -> if set to true, this execution will not overwrite mocks even startRecordingOverwrite() was invoked.
 Used to preserve manually crafted mocks.
 * nockOptionsOverride?: NockBackOptions -> used to override Nockback options